Helsinki Shipyard: Orders

 Shortly after the change of ownership, the new owners hinted that the first shipbuilding order for the new company would be announced within a month from its founding.
-In late May 2019, Hufvudstadsbladet reported that the shipyard had signed a letter of intent for the construction of two 150-to-160-passenger expedition cruise ships to an undisclosed buyer.
+In late May 2019, Hufvudstadsbladet reported that the shipyard had signed a letter of intent for the construction of two 150-to-160-passenger Polar Class 5 expedition cruise ships to an undisclosed buyer.
 On 27 June, the shipyard confirmed an order for two 113 m expedition cruise ships with capacity of 157 passengers under the name "Project Vega".
 While Kommersant initially reported that the ships would be built for Vodohod, a Russian shipping company owned by the same people who acquired the Helsinki shipyard, in 2020 it was revealed that the vessels would be operated by the revived British cruise line Swan Hellenic.
-Steel block production began at Western Baltija Shipbuilding in Klaipėda, Lithuania, on 27 April 2020 and hull assembly of the first vessel, SH Minerva, began with keel laying in Helsinki on 24 September 2020, followed by launching on 23 June 2021 and delivery in late November.
-The keel of the second vessel, SH Vega, was laid on 4 February 2021 The Polar Class 5 vessels were delivered in 2021 and 2022, respectively.
+Steel block production began at Western Baltija Shipbuilding in Klaipėda, Lithuania, on 27 April 2020 and hull assembly of the first vessel, SH Minerva, began with keel laying in Helsinki on 24 September 2020.
+This was followed by launching on 23 June 2021 and delivery of the vessel in late November of the same year.
+The keel of the second vessel, SH Vega, was laid on 4 February 2021 and the vessel was floated out in February 2022.
+The vessel was delivered in July 2022 following a naming ceremony at the shipyard.

 On 20 October 2020, Finnish media reported that Helsinki Shipyard was about to sign a shipbuilding contract for a third expedition cruise ship for Swan Hellenic.
 On the following day, the shipyard confirmed a 150 million euro order for a Polar Class 6 luxury cruise ship with a capacity of 196 passengers in 96 cabins.
-The construction of the ship began on 10 June 2021 with steel cutting at CRIST in Poland and the keel will be laid in Helsinki in late 2021.
-The 125 m SH Diana, slightly larger than its two predecessors, is scheduled to enter service in early 2023.
+The production of the ship began with steel cutting at CRIST in Poland on 10 June 2021 and the keel was laid in Helsinki on 8 April 2022.
+The 125 m SH Diana, slightly larger than its two predecessors, was floated out from the shipyard's covered dry dock in January 2023 and, after completing sea trials, was delivered on 31 March.